It’s here, finally!

 And it is not over yet!

-The holiday season sales continue even a week past new year’s eve.
+The holiday season marketing continue even a week past new year’s eve.
 Shoppers keep coming for more to cross out their resolution lists.

 Motivate them with a freebie guide or newsletters.
 You can even have a flash sale post-holiday season.